microsoftgraph/entra-powershell/development-docs/design-guidelines/parameter-best-practices.md

 #### Pascal Case

-Similar to cmdlets, parameters should follow pascal casing.From the [_Strongly Encouraged Development Guidelines_](https://learn.microsoft.com/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines#use-pascal-case-for-parameter-names):
+Similar to cmdlets, parameters should follow pascal casing.
+From the [_Strongly Encouraged Development Guidelines_](https://learn.microsoft.com/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines#use-pascal-case-for-parameter-names):

 > _Use Pascal case for parameter names.
 In other words, capitalize the first letter of each word in the parameter name, including the first letter of the name._